nagendragpu/Weather-app/README.md

 ## Getting Started

+For weather data it relies on [https://openweathermap.org/api](https://openweathermap.org/api) so create a account and add APIKEY in local env variable

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev